-Once you have decided to dispute your claim in court, the next step is to serve your claim or pleading on your opponent.
+Once you have decided to dispute a matter claim in court, the next step is to serve your claim to your opponent.
 The purpose of ‘serving’ a claim is to notify your opponent of your intention to bring a matter to court.
 It also provides them with an opportunity to defend the claim.
-In NSW you have six months from the date of filing the Claim to effect service on the defendant so it is important to act promptly.
+This article answers some Frequently Asked Questions about serving a statement of claim in New South Wales (NSW).

 1. Who Do I Serve a Statement of Claim to?

 2. What If They Have a Lawyer Acting For Them?

-3. How Do I Serve a Claim?
+3. How Do I Serve a Statement of Claim?

 4. What If Someone Avoids Being Served?

-Sometimes defendants avoid service – they may avoid answering the door or refuse to let you onto their property.
+Sometimes defendants avoid service by avoiding to answering the door or refuse to let you onto their property.
 This is known as ‘keeping house’.
-If you can establish this behaviour with the court, then you can leave the statement of claim at the letter box or attached to their property in a place where they will see it.
+If you can establish this behaviour with the court, then you can leave the statement of claim at the letterbox.
+Or, you could attach it to their property in a place where they will see it.
 You will need to show the court how they evaded service.

-- Why you have been unable to serve the statement of claim;
+- why you have been unable to serve the statement of claim;

-- When and where you sent the claim; and
+- when and where you sent the claim; and

-- Attempts you made to serve.
+- any attempts you made to serve.

-The more information you can provide to a court the better.
+The more information you can provide to a court, the better.

 If you have a defendant outside NSW but within Australia, service is still possible in the ways set out above.

 Service is a key component in court proceedings.
-It is important to ensure legal proceedings are properly brought to the attention of the defendant or any default judgements made against them will not be valid.
+It is important to ensure legal proceedings are properly brought to the attention of the defendant.
+If not, any default judgements made against them will not be valid.
 If you need to discuss a court claim or a method of serving notice of a statement of claim, get in touch with LegalVision’s disputes lawyers on 1300 544 755 or fill out the form on this page.